How Often Should You Reapply Mineral Zinc Oxide Sunscreen?

 - Are you a 'hat person' and have hats handy for times you end up outdoors in the sun unexpectedly?

-This is an excellent question.
+Chuck, you have asked an excellent question.
 Your skin will tell you if you need to "up" your protection.
 We just don’t want to learn that lesson the really hard way with a burn or by getting a skin cancer.
 I tell my patients to watch carefully because a subtle tan is telling them to increase what they are doing for sun protection.

 Warmly,